wp-plugins/wp-mailer/readme.txt

 Yes, currently it supports the ability to send email newsletters of WordPress posts only but we will look at pages and other custom post types in the near future.

+= How can I create my own email template? =

+Please take a look at the following discussion post https://wordpress.org/support/topic/how-to-make-your-own-theme

 == Changelog ==

+= 0.4
+* Updated templates page to make it more clear on how to make a theme.

 = 0.3
 * Few more fixes so that the plugin works under WP_DEBUG=true.